aileron-split/planetesimal-docs/README.md

 ### Planetesimal Documentation

-This repository's [wiki](../../wiki) page contains the documentation for the Planetesimal Unreal Engine 4 plugin.
+This repository's [wiki](../../wiki) page contains the documentation for the Planetesimal Unreal Engine 4 plugin, while the [Issues](../../issues) section is used for bug reporting and issues tracking.

 ***